 - Feeling loss of control after eating certain trigger foods

 - Experiencing panic attacks, anxiety, and irritability when food is not available

 - Experiencing relief, comfort, and extreme pleasure while eating

 - Undergoing intense feelings of depression and self-hatred following periods of overeating

 - Contemplating thoughts of suicide or self-harm

-If you suspect that you or someone you love could be living with a food addiction, it’s important to seek professional help from a knowledgeable treatment facility proficient in eating disorder diagnosis.
-There is help for food addiction, and you should not have to face these issues alone.
+If you suspect that you or someone you love could be living with a food addiction, it’s important to seek professional help from a knowledgeable food addiction treatment facility proficient in eating disorder diagnosis.
+There is food addiction help and you should not have to face these issues alone.

 Food Addiction Treatment